open5e/open5e/source/monsters/tome-of-beasts/K/kobolds/kobold-trapsmith.rst

   is heavily obscured.
 Any
   breathing creature that’s
-  in the affected area when the cloud is created or that starts its turn in the cloud is poisoned.
+  in the affected area when the cloud is created or that starts its turn in the cloud is :ref:`srd:poisoned`.
 Once a poisoned creature leaves the cloud, it makes a DC 13 Constitution saving throw at the end of its turns, ending the poisoned condition on a success.
 The smoke dissipates after 10 minutes, or after 1